lacunadream/trainlicious/README.md

 ### Issues
 1. Every API call results in a database connection + call.
 I am not sure if the the connection needs to be recreated on every API call.
 Is there a way to keep the connection alive/pool properly?

+### Footnote
+Trainlicious emerged as the champion of HackTrain 2.0